 The Betsy Ross Flag

-The Betsy Ross flag is the first flag of the United States and it was designed by Betsy Ross in 1776.
-The flag features 13 white stars arranged in a circle on a blue field, representing a new constellation in the national sky, and 13 red and white stripes, representing the 13 colonies that had united to form the United States.
+The Betsy Ross flag, regarded as the first official flag of the United States, was reportedly designed by Betsy Ross in 1776.
+It features 13 white stars arranged in a circle on a blue field, representing the original colonies as a new constellation in the national sky, along with 13 red and white stripes.
+This design emphasizes unity and the formation of a new sovereign nation.
+The flag has become a potent symbol of the American Revolutionary War and the founding ideals of the United States.
+Its circle of stars suggests continuity and equality among the original states, embodying the shared aspirations and collective effort of the American people during their quest for independence.

 The Jack Flag